bioidiap/bob.devtools/doc/development.rst

     +-- setup.py
     +-- version.txt

-For more information about the functionality of each file check :ref:`.. _bob.devtools.anatomy`.
+For more information about the functionality of each file check :ref:`bob.devtools.anatomy`.

 In the root of your project there is a file `buildout.cfg` used by `buildout` to build your package locally.
 It should look like: